pneyrinck/corecontrol/README.md

 ###### High-Level Module API

 Core Control also provides a friendly, high-level API implemented with open-source convenience functions.
 The high-level API is implemented in C++ and Javascript at this time.
 The high-level API is open-source for any improvements necessary.

+###### Why Not Just Use OSC?

+OSC is a very simple thing.
+It is a defined way to send simple messages between two OSC programs on a network.
+Each message has an address and a value.
+Its simplicity makes it very useful but has many limitations:

+* The two OSC programs exchanging messages must use matching messages.
+* It does not provide for more more than two OSC programs to be connected.
+* The message address inefficently uses a text value that can be any length.
+* There is no architecture for discovery.